devschile/codeinthedarkcl/codeofconduct.md

 Sponsors are also subject to the anti-harassment policy.
 In particular, sponsors should not use sexualized images, activities, or other material.
 Booth staff (including volunteers) should not use sexualized clothing/uniforms/costumes, or otherwise create a sexualized environment.

-If a participant engages in harassing behavior, the conference organizers may take any action they deem appropriate, including warning the offender or expulsion from the conference with no refund.
+If a participant engages in harassing behavior, the party organizers may take any action they deem appropriate, including warning the offender or expulsion from the party with no refund.

-If you are being harassed, notice that someone else is being harassed, or have any other concerns, please contact a member of conference staff immediately.
+If you are being harassed, notice that someone else is being harassed, or have any other concerns, please contact a member of party staff immediately.

-Conference staff will be happy to help participants contact hotel/venue security or local law enforcement, provide escorts, or otherwise assist those experiencing harassment to feel safe for the duration of the conference.
+Conference staff will be happy to help participants contact hotel/venue security or local law enforcement, provide escorts, or otherwise assist those experiencing harassment to feel safe for the duration of the party.
 We value your attendance.

-We expect participants to follow these rules at all conference venues and conference-related social events.
+We expect participants to follow these rules at all party venues and partt-related social events.

 --